sgoudham/mdbook-template/README.md

 > A mdbook preprocessor that allows the re-usability of template files with dynamic arguments

+> [!IMPORTANT]
+> **This package is no longer actively maintained**.
+I initially created this
+> when I was actively using mdBook for my website but am no longer doing so and
+> find it hard to motivate myself to work on this project.

 ## Table of Contents

 * [Author Notes](#author-notes)